jorfde/breastCancer/README.md

 # breastCancer
-An analysis of the Wisconsin Breast Cancer Database
+An analysis of the Wisconsin Breast Cancer Database.